Specific Mental Health Problems Linked to Sleep

 Bipolar Disorder

-In individuals with bipolar disorder, sleep patterns vary significantly based on their emotional state.
+In people with bipolar disorder, sleep patterns vary significantly based on their emotional state.
 During manic episodes, they tend to require less sleep, while during depressive episodes, they may sleep excessively.
 Sleep disruptions often persist even when a person is not experiencing an episode.
 There is also evidence that sleeping problems can trigger manic and depressive episodes.

 ADHD